mrkarezina/awesome-search/README.md

                                       TagField('lists')], definition=definition)

 ```
-This specifies which feilds should be indexed.
-Additionaly the weight argument allows for increasing the effect of matches in certain feilds such as "repo_name".
+This specifies which fields should be indexed.
+Additionally the weight argument allows for increasing the effect of matches in certain fields such as "repo_name".

-Once the index is created documents are index in real time as they are added to Redis.
+Once the index is created documents are indexed in real time as they are added to Redis.
 To add new documents to the index simply create a hash for that document.

 #### General Search